TheLovinator1/pssg/README.md

 # pssg

-A simple static site generator
+A simple static site generator written in Python for <https://panso.se>.